 \section{Abstract}

-The discovery of three dimensional (3D) topological insulators opens a gateway to generate unusual phases and particles made of the helical surface electrons, proposing new applications using unusual spin nature.
+The discovery of three-dimensional (3D) topological insulators opens a gateway to generate unusual phases and particles made of the helical surface electrons, proposing new applications using unusual spin nature.
 Demonstration of the helical electron transport is a crucial step to both physics and device applications of topological insulators.
-We report an observation of a topologically-protected 1D mode of surface electrons in topological insulator nanowires, which serves as a transport evidence of spin-momentum locking nature.
-Helical 1D mode exists at half magnetic quantum flux due to a spin Berry's phase ($\pi$), robust against disorder and a change of Fermi level, but fragile against a perpendicular magnetic field breaking time-reversal-symmetry.
-This result demonstrates a device with new 1D helical electronic states from 3D topological insulators, a unique electronic system to study topological phenomena.
+Topological insulator nanowires, of which spin-textured surface electrons form 1D band manipulated by enclosed magnetic flux, offer a unique nanoscale platform to realize quantum transport of spin-momentum locking nature.
+Here, we report an observation of a topologically protected 1D mode of surface electrons in topological insulator nanowires existing at only two values of half magnetic quantum flux ($\pm$\textit{h/}2\textit{e}) due to a spin Berry's phase ($\pi$).
+The helical 1D mode is robust against disorder but fragile against a perpendicular magnetic field breaking time-reversal-symmetry.
+This result demonstrates a device with robust and easily accessible 1D helical electronic states from 3D topological insulators, a unique nanoscale electronic system to study topological phenomena.

-On the surface of topological insulators (TIs), electron spin is locked perpendicular to momentum, resulting in the suppression of electron backscattering from nonmagnetic impurities\cite{Moore2010, Hasan2010, Qi2010, Konig2007}.
-Such spin textured surface states have been studied extensively by surface probing techniques such as angle-resolved photoemission spectroscopy (ARPES) and scanning tunneling microscopy (STM)\cite{Hsieh2008, Hsieh2009, Chen2009, Chen2010, Roushan2009, Zhang2009PRL, Alpichshev20010, McIver2012}.
+On the surface of topological insulators (TIs), electron spin is locked perpendicular to momentum, resulting in the suppression of electron backscattering from nonmagnetic impurities\cite{Moore2010, Hasan2010, Qi2010, Konig2007, Hsieh2008}.
+Such spin-textured surface states have been studied extensively by surface probing techniques such as angle-resolved photoemission spectroscopy (ARPES) and scanning tunneling microscopy (STM)\cite{Hsieh2008, Hsieh2009, Chen2009, Chen2010, Roushan2009, Zhang2009PRL, Alpichshev20010, McIver2012}.
 Electronic device demonstrating topologically distinctive properties, crucial to both physics and device applications, however, has lagged behind in part due to the dominance of large bulk carrier concentration.
-Recent studies on Shubnikov–de Haas (SdH)\cite{Analytis2010, Qu2010, Sacepe2011, Taskin2012} and Aharonov-Bohm (AB)\cite{Peng2009, Xiu2011} oscillations have provided evidence of surface electron conduction although the unique spin nature remains undemonstrated in transport.
+Recent studies on Shubnikov-de Haas (SdH)\cite{Analytis2010, Qu2010, Sacepe2011, Taskin2012} and Aharonov-Bohm (AB)\cite{Peng2009, Xiu2011} oscillations have provided evidence of surface electron conduction although the unique spin nature remains undemonstrated in transport.